16 Top-Rated Tourist Attractions in the Lake District, England

 Coniston Boating Centre

 With all these lakes, you'll certainly want to take to the water at some point in your trip.
-While several lakes have boat tours, you can explore Coniston Water on your own in a Canadian-style canoe, an open-top kayak, rowboat, or electric motor boat rented at the Boating Center at Coniston.
+While several lakes have boat tours, you can explore Coniston Water on your own in a Canadian-style canoe, an open-top kayak, rowboat, or electric motor boat rented from the Boating Center at Coniston.

 If you know how to sail, you can also hire a sailing dinghy here and join the others skimming across the lake in the wind.
 The center also rents stand up paddleboards, and bicycles for those who prefer to explore the shore on two wheels.